Galanopoulog/homework-4-christinaet/README.md

 Hadoop Ecosystem is a series of tools and solutions that makes using the Hadoop framework easier and more user friendly.

 6. (1 point) During a reducer job, why do we need to know the current key, current value, previous key, and cumulative value, but NOT the previous value?

+We need the current and previous keys to determine if we are changing keys.
+We then add the current value to the cumulative value group by the right key; previous value is not useful in this process.

 7. (3 points) A large international company wants to use Hadoop MapReduce to calculate the # of sales by location by day.
 The logs data has one entry per location per day per sale.
 Describe how MapReduce will work in this scenario, using key words like: intermediate records, shuffle and sort, mappers, reducers, sort, key/value, task tracker, job tracker.